General matrix transform method for the Riesz space fractional advection-dispersion equations: Introduction

 Many researchers have presented algorithmic approaches to solve the Riesz fractional advection-dispersion equations (RFADE).
 Shen et al. \cite{Shen2008850} examined fundamental solution and numerical solution for the Riesz fractional advection-dispersion equation and also \cite{Shen2011383} proposed explicit and implicit difference approximations for the space-time Riesz-Caputo fractional advection-diffusion equation with initial value and boundary conditions in a finite domain and by using mathematical induction proved that the implicit difference approximation is unconditionally stable and convergent, but the explicit difference approximation is conditionally stable and convergent and further the Richardson extrapolation method has been handled to remedy the shortcomings of this method.
 Yang et al. \cite{Yang2010200} considered L2-approximation, shifted Gr\"{u}nwald approximation and matrix transform methods for fractional partial differential equations with Riesz space fractional derivatives.
-Ding and Zhang \cite{Ding20121135} applied matrix transform method for Riesz fractional diffusion equation(RFDE) and RFADE by powering to half-order of fractional derivative of Toeplitz matrix corresponding to the second derivative also \cite{Zhang2014266} used improved matrix transform method for the Riesz space fractional reaction dispersion equation.
-Celik and Duman \cite{Celik20121743} utilized a mixed fractional centered difference that defined by Ortigueira \cite{Ortigueira20061} for the discreting of the Riesz fractional derivative and Crank-Nicolson method for solving the fractional diffusion equation with the Riesz fractional derivative.
+Ding and Zhang \cite{Ding20121135} applied matrix transform method for Riesz fractional diffusion equation(RFDE) and RFADE by powering to half-order of fractional derivative of Toeplitz matrix corresponding to the second derivative also \cite{Zhang2014266} used improved matrix transform method for the Riesz space fractional reaction dispersion equation. \c{C}elik and Duman \cite{Celik20121743} utilized a mixed fractional centered difference that defined by Ortigueira \cite{Ortigueira20061} for the discreting of the Riesz fractional derivative and Crank-Nicolson method for solving the fractional diffusion equation with the Riesz fractional derivative.
 Chen et al. \cite{Chen201322} examined superlinearly convergent algorithms for the two-dimensional space-time Caputo-Riesz fractional diffusion equation.
-Popolizio \cite{Popolizio20131975} investigated the discretization of Riesz derivatives by fractional centered difference schemes and described the coefficients of this discretization scheme and then obtained the explicit expression of the resulting discretization matrix.
-Rahman et al. \cite{Rahman2014264} estimated the RFADE with respect to the space variable via improved matrix transform method and after $[3,1]$ Pad\'{e} approximation used construct the numerical computation of exponential matrix in the analytical form of the out coming ODE.
-Feng et al. \cite{Feng2016} discussed the numerical solution of the RFADE via combining the shifted Gr\"{u}nwald estimates with different indexes that multiply suitable coefficients for estimating the Riesz fractional derivative and then consider matrix recurrence formula to solve the resulting matrix form ODE.
+Popolizio \cite{Popolizio20131975} discussed the discretization of Riesz derivatives by fractional centered difference schemes and described the coefficients of this discretization scheme and then obtained the explicit expression of the resulting discretization matrix.
+Rahman et al. \cite{Rahman2014264} estimated the RFADE with respect to the space variable via improved matrix transform method and after $[3,1]$ Pad\'{e} approximation used construct the numerical computation of exponential matrix in the analytical form of the out coming ordinary differential equation(ODE).\\